At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 |Click Save integration after making changes.|

-Generate attribution links, to share with the partner.
+Generate attribution links to share with the partner.
 Send the attribution link to the partner to attribute specific campaigns, ad sets, or single ads.

 Attribution link parameters

 Adding parameters to the attribution link enables you to perform thorough drill-down analyses.
 Parameters that are already defined on the attribution link can be edited by adding them and their new values here.
+When saving the attribution link, all the parameters configured in this tab are saved.

 Select which parameters you want to add to the attribution link.